 “They [police] made a row.
 Three [officers] standing on the right site and others on the left site.
 They said to us two people to come out of the car and once they were out, they closed the car, and they were beating us while we were walking through that row.
 And after, another people.
 Beating with rubber stick.
 They were beating me to my back and front site.
 They don’t care where, they just beating … they said to us: ‘Do not come back, not come back!’.”

-The respondent has been stuck in Bosnia for four months and has tried to reach Europe during this time five times.
-He always got beaten, robbed, and pushed back to Bosnia.
+The respondent has been stuck in Bosnia for four months and claims he has tried to reach Europe during this time five times.
+He reports that he has been beaten, robbed, and pushed back to Bosnia each time.